tryton/trytond/doc/topics/views/index.rst

     * ``widget``: The widget that must be used instead of the default one.

-    * ``saves``: Only for One2Many fields: it is a boolean that defines if changes made in the list must be saved directly.

     * ``help``: The string that will be displayed when the cursor stays over the widget.